nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### B.4.6&ensp;Viewing ingredients used most recently
 1. View ingredients with 3 ingredients A, B and C were made in this order.
-    1. Prerequisites: Cleared previous usage records and made ingredients A, B and C in this order.
+    1. Prerequisites: For this section, we will be using the sample usage data made by following the steps above.
     1. Test case: `stats ingredient recent`<br>
-        Expected: The stats box shows "Here are your recently made ingredients" and a list of ingredients A, B and C.
+        Expected: The stats box shows "Here are your recently made ingredients" and a list of ingredients A, B and C, shown in this order.

 1. View ingredients made recently with no past ingredient usage records
     1. Prerequisites: No ingredient usages saved.
 This can be done by executing `stats ingredient clear` which should clear all ingredient usages.